 Friday – Plumbers, sheetrock crew, and cleanup crew were working today.
-Talked with Jason/plumber/ted about the location chosen for the Renai inline hot water heater.
+Talked with Justice about the location chosen for the Renai inline hot water heater on the back outside wall near the AC.
 Agreed that west of the AC was ok as it will allow quicker hot water to the kitchen.

 Went to South Alabama Utilities’ office in Semmes and completed the application form and paid the $70 charge; that is $50 deposit and a $20 application charge.